Helios06/sms_gateway/README.md

 MQTT_Receive: Topic on which add-on will publish received SMS

-MQTT_Send: Topic on which HA will publish SMS to be send by the add-on
+MQTT_Send: Topic on which HA will publish SMS to be sent by the add-on

 ### Sending SMS exemple